gszypko/astrosphere/README.md

 ## Using MPI

 ## Combining VTK Output Files
-Running with MPI turned on and outputting in the VTK format will produce multiple output files, one corresponding to each MeshBlock in the simulation.
+Running with MPI turned on and outputting in the VTK format will produce multiple output files at each time step, one corresponding to each MeshBlock in the simulation.
 Athena++ includes a utility to recombine these files into a single output.

 1. ```athena-public-version/vis/vtk``` contains ```join_all_vtk.sh```, a shell script that allows the joining of a sequence of time steps.
 2. To use the shell script, you must first compile the source file ```join_vtk++.c```, located in the same directory, to an executable named ```join_vtk++```.